 Huge choice of drinks on the P&O Britannia cruise ship

 There was certainly no fear of going hungry on this ship – or thirsty, for that matter, there were 70 different types of beer at the main bar and 20 different gins in the Crow’s Nest, although I also found the Crow’s Nest to be an ideal spot for a quiet morning coffee.

 The children, aged six and 10, loved their kids clubs where they went every morning, although that was probably because apart from one cookery class they seemed to spend all the time playing computer games: they would emerge square-eyed at lunchtime.
 The afternoons then were a chance to get some fresh air, either on deck playing ping-pong and shuffleboard (an unexpected hit) or having a dip in the surprisingly deep swimming pools (I couldn’t touch the bottom, so not great for young learner swimmers which was a shame).
-There was also an adults-only area, The Retreat, a seperate spa with a sauna, hydrotherapy pool and all sorts of pampering options, and a well-equipped gym where the treadmills looked out onto the open ocean.
+There was also an adults-only area on this P&O cruise ship called The Retreat, a separate spa with a sauna, hydrotherapy pool and all sorts of pampering options, and a well-equipped gym where the treadmills looked out onto the open ocean.